-Service Level, Safety Stock and Par Levels
+Service Level, Safety Stock, and Par Levels

 Service level (or sometimes called safety stock) is the amount of inventory you need to have so that you don't run out of stock and can't serve customers.
 If you frequently run out of things, customers won't be happy and won't continue to visit.
-In the restaurant and bar industry we generally use the term par levels.
+In the restaurant and bar industry, we generally use the term par levels.
 Par levels are examined on a product-by-product basis.
 You need to know how many cans of beer X do I need, or how many bottles of whiskey Y do I need to serve customers.
 More importantly, you should use pars to figure out when you need to re-order products and how much you should order.

 So how should you set par values?
-You should base them off of your usage, which we discussed above.
+You should base them on your usage, which we discussed above.
 You want enough so you don't run out of stock, but not so much it's sitting on shelves for long periods.
 If the product is generally available and you can order it weekly, your par level for a product may be 2x your weekly usage.
-If there is risk that you may not be able to get a delivery of a product quickly, you may wish to make the par level higher, such as 3-4x your weekly usage.
+If there is a risk that you may not be able to get a delivery of a product quickly, you may wish to make the par level higher, such as 3-4x your weekly usage.